Installation

 Group=pretalx

-ExecStart=/var/pretalx/.local/bin/celery -A pretalx.celery_app worker -l info
+ExecStart=/var/pretalx/venv/bin/celery -A pretalx.celery_app worker -l info

 WorkingDirectory=/var/pretalx